 Volvo wants to help solve this problem.
 I can almost hear you think: Volvo?
 Yes.
 Volvo.
 And here is how:

-The concept works similar to the Parcer concept I wrote about December last year, in which the parcel carrier (any carrier) has a code which they use to open a secure box on your property in which they deliver the parcel.
-Volvo wants the trunk of your car to function like a drop box for your parcel.
+The concept works similar to the Parcer concept I wrote about in December last year.
+The parcel carrier (any carrier) has a code that they use to open a secure box on your property in which they deliver the parcel.
+Volvo wants the trunk of your car to function as a dropbox for your parcel.
 While the Parcer concept works with any delivery company, the Volvo solution doesn’t.
-It only works with selected partners, one of which is Swedish delivery start-up urb-it.
+It only works with selected partners, one of which is a Swedish delivery start-up urb-it.
 (At the time of writing this post, the page with information on the selected partners was empty) It works like this:

-- The delivery can be tracked via the Volvo portal.
-An e-mail or SMS is sent when the delivery has been completed
+- You can track the delivery via the Volvo portal.
+An e-mail or SMS is sent when the delivery has been completed.

 Two is Better Than One

-According to a recent press release Volvo is working with Swedish start-up urb-it as their delivery partner.
-In-car Delivery is currently only available in Stockholm, Sweden, but expansion to other European cities is planned for later this year, as urb-it expands it services across the continent.
+According to a recent press release, Volvo is working with Swedish start-up urb-it as their delivery partner.
+In-car Delivery is currently only available in Stockholm, Sweden.
+Still, expansion to other European cities is planned for later this year, as urb-it expands its services across the continent.
 Volvo’s ambition is to have In-car Delivery available in over 200 cities worldwide in 2025.
 The press release gives some more information on the process:

 urb-it’s real-time delivery service ensures you get the item you have ordered within two hours of clicking the buy button on your smartphone, radically changing the online shopping experience people are used to.
 The Swedish start-up employs students and other part-time workers who get paid per delivery and uses geo-location and availability to choose your personal urber, as the delivery people are known.